Industry experts have shared their top tips on how to lay bathroom floor tiles to help you achieve a professional finish.

 STEP 3 – PLAN HOW YOU WANT TO ALIGN YOUR TILES

 You might already have an idea of how you want to lay out your floor tiles in your head.
 However, now is the time to test it before being committed to the design.
 Take the time to lay them out and decide if you are happy with the look.
+This is easiest to do with small bathroom flooring.

 STEP 4 – LAY THE WHOLE TILES

-At your starting point spread the prepared adhesive using a notched spreader to cover about 1 meter squared of the floor.
+At your starting point, spread the prepared adhesive using a notched spreader to cover about 1 meter squared of the floor.
 Press the tile into position using a small twisting motion to secure.
 Position the second tile with space between.
 Insert a spacer in between the tiles to maintain the gap.

 Check at regular intervals that the tiles are level using a spirit level.
-Wipe any excess adhesive of the tiles using a damp cloth, and scoop out any excess from the grout lines.
+Wipe any excess adhesive off the tiles using a damp cloth, and scoop out any excess from the grout lines.
 Once the adhesive is completely dry, remove the timber battens if using.

 STEP 5 – CUT THE REMAINING TILES TO SIZE